1982 Sri Lankan presidential election

-Presidential elections were held in Sri Lanka for the 1st time on 20 October 1982.
+Presidential elections were held in Sri Lanka for the first time on 20 October 1982.
 Incumbent president J. R. Jayewardene of the governing United National Party was re-elected, receiving 53% of all valid votes cast, defeating his main opponent Hector Kobbekaduwa of the Sri Lanka Freedom Party.

 Background

-After winning a landslide victory in the 1977 parliamentary elections, prime minister J. R. Jayawardene introduced the Executive Presidency through the 2nd Amendment to the Republican Constitution of 1972.
-Consequently, Prime minister J. R. Jayawardene was inaugurated as the 1st Executive President of Sri Lanka on 4 February 1978.
-As soon as he assumed office, Jayawardene introduced the 2nd Republican Constitution of 1978, which was in effect since 7 September 1978.
+After winning a landslide victory in the 1977 parliamentary elections, prime minister J. R. Jayawardene introduced the executive presidency through the 2nd Amendment to the Republican Constitution of 1972.
+Consequently, Jayawardene was inaugurated as the 1st Executive President of Sri Lanka on 4 February 1978.
+As soon as he assumed office, Jayawardene introduced the 2nd Republican Constitution of 1978, which came into effect on 7 September 1978.

-Under the Provisions of the 1978 Constitution, the president was elected to a six-year term.
-Since Jayawardene's first term commenced on 4 February 1978, Presidential elections were initially Scheduled between 4 December 1983, and 4 January 1984.
+Under the provisions of the 1978 Constitution, the president was elected to a six-year term.
+Since Jayawardene's first term began on 4 February 1978, presidential elections were initially scheduled between 4 December 1983 and 4 January 1984.

-However, Jayawardene passed the 3rd Amendment to the Constitution on 27 August 1982, paving the way for the President to call for an Early presidential election after completing four years of their first term.
-Since president Jayawardene's first four years of his first term has concluded on 4 February 1982, he decided to call an early presidential election and sought reelection for a second term.
+However, Jayawardene passed the 3rd Amendment to the Constitution on 27 August 1982, which enabled the president to call for an early presidential election after completing four years of their first term.
+Since Jayawardene completed the first four years of his first term on 4 February 1982, he decided to call an early presidential election and sought reelection for a second term.
+The election date was scheduled for 20 October 1982.

+Nominations were accepted from 8:00 am to 11:00 am (IST) on 17 September 1982 at the Election Commission.
+The notification for the election date was issued via Extraordinary Gazette No. 211/2 on 20 September 1982.

-Electoral System
+Electoral system

 The President of Sri Lanka is elected through a system of limited ranked voting.
 Voters can express up to three ranked preferences for the presidency.
 If no candidate receives more than 50% of all valid votes in the first count, all candidates except the two who received the highest number of votes are eliminated.
 The second and third preference votes of the eliminated candidates are then redistributed to the remaining two candidates until one of them secures an outright majority.

-Election

-Nominations were accepted from 8.00am to 11.00am IST on 17 September 1982, at the Election commission.
-The Notification for the Date of the election was issued by the Extraordinary Gazette No.211/2, on 20 September 1982.
+Campaign

-The Election was held on 20 October 1982, and the voter turnout was 81.06%.
-The election was described as a fight between capitalism and socialism: Kobbekaduwa, who advocated to carry on the policies of the previous SLFP-led regime of Sirimavo Bandaranaike, was expected to undo most of the open market and capitalist reforms brought in by president Jayewardene.
+The election was seen as a battle between capitalism and socialism.
+Kobbekaduwa, supporting the policies of the previous SLFP-led government under Sirimavo Bandaranaike, was expected to reverse many of the open-market and capitalist reforms introduced by president Jayewardene.

-Predictably, in a Six horse-race, Jayawardene was given a clear mandate by the People of Sri Lanka for another term of Six years.
-He received 52.91% of the Votes, and as he received half of the valid votes, a run-off was not needed.

-The 3rd Amendment stated that if a President was re-elected for a second term via an Early Presidential election, his second term starts on the next date corresponding to the beginning of his 1st term.

-Jayawardene was inaugurated for a second term on 4 February 1983.